snscn/quickdrop/README.md

 - **File list**: Users can view a list of uploaded files.
 - **File Download**: Users can download files from the file list.
 - **Download Links**: Generate download links for easy sharing.
+- **File Management**: Manage file availability with options to keep files indefinitely or delete them.

 ## Features